 I always recommend Hampton Court, especially if you’re wanting to see a real Palace or Castle while in the capital.
-Given the distance from London, Hampton Court Palace is a great option for a half a day out.
+Given the distance from London, Hampton Court Palace is a great option for a day-out attraction.

 1. How to Get to Hampton Court Palace